zjzshyq/zjzshyq.github.io/USL_final_paper.md

                        ))
 ```
 The output below is the result from the code above.
 It is the examples which we
-will regard as  the input data for apriori
+will regard as  the input data for apriori.
 ```
 input_items sample:
 [('sausage', 'hygiene_articles', 'salty_snack', 'misc._beverages', 'whole_milk', 'pastry', 'canned_beer', 'soda', 'yogurt', 'semi-finished_bread', 'pickled_vegetables'),